rudolfstepan/ThreadSafeHelper/README.md

 }
 ```
 ### 3. DebounceAttribute
-Purpose: Prevents a method from being executed more frequently than a specified interval.
+**Purpose**: Prevents a method from being executed more frequently than a specified interval.

 Parameters:
 Milliseconds (int): Minimum time interval in milliseconds between consecutive method executions.